HarvardRC/newsdannce/INSTALL.md

 pip install -e .
 ```

-The installation was tested on Linux (Ubuntu 20.04) with a NVIDIA GPU (RTX 3090, A5000, A6000) and Conda version=4.10.3.
+The installation was tested on Linux (Ubuntu 16.04, 20.04) with a NVIDIA GPU (Titan V, RTX 3090, A5000, A6000) and Conda version=4.10.3.

-The code was tested for Python >= 3.7, PyTorch >= 1.8 (and torchvision that matches the PyTorch installation according to the official instructions https://pytorch.org/get-started/previous-versions/).
+The code was tested for Python 3.7-3.8, PyTorch 1.8-1.9.1 (and torchvision that matches the PyTorch installation according to the official instructions https://pytorch.org/get-started/previous-versions/).

 Users should be mindful of choosing PyTorch versions compatible with their local CUDA installation.